DevOps Lessons for Data Science

 If the software developer is like an architect, the data scientist is an archaeologist.
 You’re pointed at some data and asked to derive value from it without even knowing if that’s possible.
 Delivering value as a data scientist is predictably preceded by dead-ends, backtracking, and experimentation in a way a general-purpose software engineer doesn’t experience.

 But, there are best practices you can follow to make it easier to deliver value once you’ve discovered something interesting.
-In the chapters in this part, we’ll explore what data science and data scientists can learn from DevOps to make your apps and environments as robust as possible.
+In the chapters in this part of the book, we’ll explore what data science and data scientists can learn from DevOps to make your apps and environments as robust as possible.

 Managing Environments